Why the University of Minnesota

 Our college is situated on the beautiful St. Paul campus, surrounded by experimental crop land, right in the heart of a vibrant city.
 Our urban location provides an extensive caseload at the Veterinary Medical Center, one of the largest teaching hospitals in the country treating over 35,000 cases per year.
 Yet rural agricultural land is just a short drive from campus, providing world class experiential learning opportunities at unique public/private partnerships with large production animal facilities.
 With a population of approximately 3 million people, the Twin Cities is one of the largest metropolitan areas to host a veterinary college.

 Access to specialized knowledge

 Programs in food safety, public health, business, oncology, ecosystem health, zoo and alternative medicine give students opportunities to acquire specialized knowledge and skills to suit their career interests.
 Students choose their track to emphasize the species and career trajectory of their choice.
 Fourth-year DVM students choose from more than 65 rotations, ranging from Acupuncture to Zoological Medicine.

-The role of a veterinarian is growing, becoming more broad and attuned to global health.
-The profession calls it One Health—the reality that the wellbeing of animals, humans and our planet are intertwined.
-We are proud to be part of the University of Minnesota Academic Health Center, where interdisciplinary health care expertise is developed between veterinary medicine and our partner programs in dentistry, pharmacy, human medicine, public health, nursing, and allied health care.
+We are proud to be part of the Health Sciences program at the University of Minnesota, where interdisciplinary health care expertise is developed between veterinary medicine and our partner programs in dentistry, pharmacy, human medicine, public health, nursing, and allied health care.
 Here, faculty across disciplines collaborate to solve critical health problems that impact animals and people.